driessenslucas/researchproject/README.md

 ### 3. Can the simulation be transferred to the real world?
 Explore the difference between how the car moves in the simulation and in the real world

+#### Introduction

+In addressing the critical task of transferring the simulation model to a real-world RF-car, this section explores the encountered discrepancies and the adjustments made to facilitate an effective sim-to-real transition.

+#### Discrepancies and Adjustments

+1. **Sensor Data Normalization**

+   - **Challenge:** The primary challenge was reconciling the differences in how the distance to walls was determined in the simulation versus the real world.
+   - **Solution:** Adjustments were made to the normalization of distance values in the simulation.
+This ensured that the sensor readings in the simulation were more aligned with those in the real world, enhancing the accuracy of the model's predictions in physical testing.

+2. **Action Synchronization and Failsafe Mechanisms**

+   - **Challenge:** The absence of a failsafe in the simulation led to instances where the real car would collide with walls, indicating a discrepancy in action execution.
+   - **Solution:** The introduction of a failsafe mechanism and retraining of the model, as well as consideration for a rotary encoder as an alternative solution, significantly mitigated this issue.

+3. **Signal Processing for RF-car Movements**

+   - **Challenge:** In the real-world scenario, the RF signals controlling the car were sent too rapidly, causing movement issues not present in the simulation.
+   - **Solution:** By reducing the frequency of action commands sent to the car, we achieved better synchronization between the simulation and real-world actions.
+Alternative solutions like direct motor driver connection or a queued action execution system were also explored, but ultimately deemed less suitable given the resources available.

+4. **Physical Dynamics and Motor Control**

+   - **Challenge:** The real car's turns and movements were affected by factors like weight and texture of the floor, which were not accounted for in the simulation.
+   - **Solution:** Adjusting the motor control timings, specifically the delay in turning the motors on and off, allowed for more accurate replication of the simulated movements in the real car.
+Additionally adjusting the car's center of gravity and using a flat undergroud texutre helped the car to move more like it is supposed to.

+#### Conclusion

+The process of transferring the simulation model to a real-world RF-car highlighted several key discrepancies, primarily in sensor data interpretation, action synchronization, signal processing, and physical dynamics.
+Through targeted adjustments and solutions, these challenges were addressed, enabling a more accurate and reliable sim-to-real transfer.
+This experience underscores the importance of thorough testing and adaptation in bridging the gap between simulated environments and real-world applications.

 ### 4. Does the simulation have any useful contributions?
 In terms of training time or performance?

+#### Introduction

+This section explores the significant advantages of using simulation for the training of a virtual RF-car, particularly focusing on aspects of training efficiency and performance.

+#### Advantages of Simulation Training

+1. **Training Efficiency**

+   - **Challenge in Real-World Training:** Real-world training requires programming the car for autonomous return to the start position after each episode, continuous supervision to prevent crashes and or manual intervention to reset the episode.
+   - **Solution with Simulation:** The simulation environment eliminates these needs, allowing for uninterrupted and automated training sessions.
+This results in a more streamlined and time-efficient training process.

+2. **Safety and Supervision**

+   - **Challenge in Real-World Training:** Even with failsafe mechanisms, real-world training poses risks of crashes or other accidents, necessitating constant observation.
+   - **Solution with Simulation:** The virtual environment provides a risk-free platform for training, removing the need for constant supervision and manual intervention.

+3. **Computational Efficiency**

+   - **Challenge in Real-World Training:** Training the model on the Raspberry Pi (RPI) in real life is significantly slower compared to using a more powerful computer.
+   - **Solution with Simulation:** Simulation allows for the utilization of more powerful computing resources, greatly accelerating the training process.

+4. **Model Performance and Practicality**

+   - **Observation:** The model trained in real life exhibits similar performance to the one trained in the simulation.
+   - **Conclusion:** Despite the similarity in performance, the challenges and inefficiencies associated with real-life training make the simulation an evidently more practical and efficient method for model development.

+#### Conclusion

+The simulation offers considerable advantages in training the virtual RF-car, particularly in terms of efficiency, safety, and computational power.
+These benefits make simulation a highly valuable tool, significantly simplifying the training process and reducing the time and resources required, as compared to real-world training.
+The simulation thus stands out as an indispensable component in the development and refinement of autonomous vehicle models.

 ### 5. How can I transfer my trained model to my physical RC car? (sim2real) How do you need to adjust the agent, environment and model for it to work in the real world?

+-- TODO --

 ### 6. How can Real-time learning be implemented?